Soul Edge: PlayStation

 Versions labeled Soul Blade came out in 1997.
-In the North American version, clothes were added to Sophitia in the opening cutscene where she would have been nude.
-In the European version, Li Long's pair of nunchaku were changed to a three-section staff, since BBFC guidelines at the time banned the depiction of nunchaku.
+In the North American version, the opening cutscene where Sophitia would have been nude is censored.
+In the European version, Li Long's pair of nunchaku were changed to a three-section staff, since BBFC guidelines at the time banned any depiction of nunchaku.

 Soundtracks

 Two soundtrack CDs were released for the game: Soul Edge Original Soundtrack - Khan Super Session and Super Battle Sound Attack Soul Edge.

 Reception

 Arcade

-In Japan, Game Machine listed Soul Edge on their March 15, 1996 issue as being the second most-successful arcade game of the month.
+In Japan, Game Machine listed Soul Edge as the second most successful arcade game of March 1996.
 On the annual 1996 Gamest chart, Soul Edge was the 20th highest-grossing arcade game in Japan that year.
-The arcade game was more successful in the United States, where it became one of the top five highest-grossing arcade conversion kits of 1996.
+The arcade game was more successful in the United States, where it was one of the top five highest-grossing arcade conversion kits of 1996.
 Despite this, it was not able to achieve the same level of arcade success as Namco's popular Tekken series.
 According to Next Generation magazine, Soul Edge "enjoyed less success than it deserved" in arcades.

 Next Generation reviewed the arcade version of Soul Edge Version II, rating it four stars out of five, and stated that "there is still the slight control delay, but character movement is still fluid and seamless, and the trailing slashes of light in the wake of weapon movement is as gorgeous as ever."
 The PlayStation conversion, Soul Blade, was a bestseller in the UK.
 Due to its popularity, the game has been re-released as part of the PlayStation Greatest Hits, the PlayStation Platinum range, and the PlayStation The Best series.